PelionIoT/mbed-cloud-sdk-dotnet/docs.md

 ## Contributing

-Mbed Cloud SDK for .NET is open source and we would like your help; there is a brief guide on how to get started in [CONTRIBUTING](https://github.com/ARMmbed/mbed-cloud-sdk-dotnet/blob/master/CONTRIBUTING.md/).
+Pelion Device Management SDK for .NET is open source and we would like your help; there is a brief guide on how to get started in [CONTRIBUTING](https://github.com/ARMmbed/mbed-cloud-sdk-dotnet/blob/master/CONTRIBUTING.md/).

 ## Licence

-Mbed Cloud SDK for .NET is free-to-use and licensed under the **Apache License 2.0**.
+Pelion Device Management SDK for .NET is free-to-use and licensed under the **Apache License 2.0**.
 Please See [LICENSE](https://github.com/ARMmbed/mbed-cloud-sdk-dotnet/blob/master/LICENSE) file for more information.